SS Andrea Doria: Impact and penetration

-Andrea Doria the morning after the collision with Stockholm in fog off Nantucket Island.
-The hole in her starboard side from the collision with Stockholm is visible near the waterline below the starboard bridge wing.

 Andrea Doria and Stockholm collided at almost a 90° angle.
 Stockholms bow, heavily reinforced for operations in the icy North Atlantic, pierced Andrea Dorias starboard side about one-third of her length from the bow, under the ship's bridge.
 It penetrated the hull to a depth of nearly 40 ft, and the keel.
 Below the waterline, five fuel tanks on Andrea Dorias starboard side were torn open, and they filled with thousands of tons of seawater.
 Meanwhile, air was trapped in the five empty tanks on the port side, causing them to float more readily, contributing to a severe list.

-26 July 1956: After colliding with Andrea Doria, Stockholm, with severely damaged bow, heads to New York.